 Review of University Professors:

-- University professors submit their annual performance report to the president, or to the provost if the president so designates, with a summary evaluation from their dean(s).
+- University professors submit their annual performance report to the president, as well as their dean(s).

 - If a University professor’s faculty appointment is termed, their University professor appointment runs concurrently and is automatically renewed upon the renewal of the faculty appointment.